 Read/write competently in English.
 Some technical knowledge in the area covered by the page you choose to edit may also be necessary.

-- Pick a page to work on.
-Use the Documentation Management page to find a list of documentation pages that have comments.
+- Follow the steps on the Using the Documentation Management/Status page reference to filter to a list of pages that have comments.
 You can use additional filters (title keywords, etc. -- or just scroll through the list) to find a page that covers a topic that you know something about.
-Note that the Community Initiatives, Google Summer of Code, and Events top-level books are not part of the Community Documentation and should usually be left alone.
 Choose a page that only has a couple of comments, so this task is not too overwhelming or long.

 - Review the page and comments.
 Click on the page title to visit the page (possibly in another tab/window).
 Scan through the page and the comments.
 You need to find a page that you have the technical knowledge necessary to edit (i.e., that you can decide whether the comments are accurate or not, and incorporate their content into the page).
 If the first page you chose isn't right for you, return to the list and find another one.